 “Our study showed that these exercises produced the highest levels of muscle activation, so you know you are getting the most out of your adductors,” Laudner says.

-For ideal results, he suggests triathletes perform these exercises in three sets of 12–15 repetitions, 2–3 times per week.
+For ideal results, he suggests triathletes perform the below exercises in three sets of 12–15 repetitions, 2–3 times per week.